jason-ash/pyesg/README.md

 ### What is an economic scenario generator?

 An economic scenario generator simulates the behavior of unpredictable financial markets like stocks, interest rates, or energy prices.
-It uses mathematical models called _stochastic processes_ to generate thousands of potential scenarios that might occur.
-The stochastic processes describe the behavior of each market, like whether it generally trends up or down, or how widely its values might change from one day to the next.
-Then that behavior is combined with a random walk to generate a large number of unique, simulated paths.
+It uses mathematical models called _stochastic processes_ to generate thousands of unique scenarios.

 What can you do with an economic scenario generator?
 Here are a few examples: